 A full list of the adventures available can be found here.

-To view the Sessions that are currently available, you'll want to take a look at the Sessions page here.
-When Registration is closed, no dates will show.
+To book a Sessions you'll want to take a look at the Sessions page here.

 The calendar below shows all of the sessions that could be scheduled this month.
-However, it does not mark which sessions are still available, so please check the list of current options here
+However, it does not mark which sessions are still available, so please check the booking page here.

 FA&D Sessions are designed as a “Pay-what-you-can” model.
 When paying for the session you may select any of the options for payment based on what you can afford (all the way down to free).

 Each player joining an FA&D session must go through the booking page.
-The leader of the group should complete the booking first while selecting the date/time of the session.
-After the group leader has completed the booking, other participants just need to purchase the general session here.
+Even if you choose to play for free, completing the booking process helps us to track who is playing.
+After the group leader has booked the session, other players just need to purchase the general session here.